bitsacm/Slack-Stock-DAG/graph_learning.md

 - Graphs (the math and implementations)
 - Databases on a case-to-case basis

-Currently there's no structured course on GRL and most of the learning is throught talks, blogs, papers and code.
+Currently the best structured course on GRL is [CS224W](http://web.stanford.edu/class/cs224w/), and while it's pretty good, most of the learning is throught talks, blogs, papers and code.
 It's easy to find the important ones through a google search, so I'm focusing only on the topics.

 - Look at [this paper](https://arxiv.org/abs/2005.03675#:~:text=Graph%20representation%20learning%20methods%20have,unsupervised%20representations%20of%20relational%20structure) for an overview of all GRL methods.